keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Reasoning about ends may be a difficult and messy business.
 But we do it.
 It is an empirical fact that we reason -- indeed, disagree and debate -- about ultimate ends.
 Suppose Betty says to her friend, "I'm concerned about you.
 You haven't returned my calls.
 I heard you lost your job and your spouse left.
 Now I see you're gaining weight.
 What's wrong?"
 It would be no consolation for her friend to respond, "Nothing's wrong.
 Yes, yes, all that is true: I'm destitute, alone, and unhealthy.
 But that's what I was *aiming* for."
 Betty would rightly think, "Well, then... you are a fool."
 Betty would rightly wonder "what is wrong such that you have taken as your aims such unhealthy and ridiculous goals?"

-Jay Wallace rebuts the charge that if reasoning about ends is not a mathematically-precise procedure, then it must not really be rational:
+As we saw above, some charge that if reasoning about ends is not a mathematically-precise procedure, then it must not really be rational.
+Jay Wallace rebuts the charge in this way:

 >Practical deliberation about ends is not an easy or well-defined activity.
 There are no straightforward criteria for success in this kind of reflection, and it is often unclear when it has been brought to a satisfactory conclusion.
 These considerations encourage the Humean assumption—especially widespread in the social sciences—that there is no reasoning about final ends.
 On the other hand, how is one supposed to clarify one's largest and most important ends, if not by reasoning about them in some way?
 Rather than exclude such reflection because it does not conform to a narrowly scientific paradigm of reason, perhaps we should expand our conception of practical reason to make room for clarificatory reflection about the ends of action.[@seppracticalreason, section 6]